 Your daily travel coffee mug and cereal bowl make frequent appearances in your machine's tray, but more items can also reap the deep-cleaning rewards of a position there.
 Coll says that items like vacuum-cleaner attachments, kitchen sponges, baseball caps, contact cases, razors, and even makeup brushes are fair game for a wash cycle.

-Watch This Old House TV plumbing and heating expert Richard Trethewey install a dishwasher before tackling the upgrade on your own.
+Watch This Old House TV plumbing and heating expert Richard Trethewey add a new dishwasher to a kitchen before tackling the upgrade on your own.

 Get your money's worth when it comes to utilities by setting a manual timer on your dishwasher.
 Though they don't advertise it, many utilities offer cheaper off-peak pricing for electricity—to the tune of a 50 percent discount or more.